Why Does God Allow Suffering and Punishment?

 - Teach us His blessed ways

-- Help us loose our attachments to people, power and pleasure
+- Help us lose our attachments to people, power and pleasure

 - Atone for our sin